SupaxInc/data-structure-and-algorithms/README.md

     - To find entry point, we move 1 by 1 from the beginning and the cycle intersection point
     - Using mathematical proofs, the distance between entry and intersection is the same, thus finding the cycle entry point.

+## 138 - Copy List with Random Pointer

+**Optimized Approach: Use a hashmap**

+- Time Complexity: O(n) + O(n) = O(n)
+- Space Complexity: O(n)

+**Solution:** Use a hashmap to map old current nodes to new nodes.
+1st iteration will map with just values, 2nd iteration will map next and random pointers.
+Two iterations is needed as random pointers could map to non-existent nodes.

+**Unique uses:**

+- Uses a dictionary as a key in a hash map
+- The hash map maps the new copied node as value so it allows us to map next nodes and random nodes
+    - Mapping in just 1 iteration is not possible as we could map to non-existed forward nodes in the singly linked list

 # Binary Tree

 ## 226 - Invert Binary Tree